FlatFilers/platform-sdk-starter/examples/fields/SmartDateField.README.md

 ## Why

-The `SmartDateField` lets you worry about operations on `Date`s as objects, without worrying about parsing dates, or formatting dates.
-Currently the `SmartDateField` can parse [9 date types](./DateField.spec.ts#L43-L60) without any format strings.
+The `SmartDateField` lets you work with operations on `Date`s as objects, without worrying about parsing dates, or formatting dates.
+Currently the `SmartDateField` can parse [16 date types](./DateField.spec.ts#L43-L60) without any format strings.
 This lets you concentrate on business logic, without worrying about incoming date formats.
-This let's you confidently perform arithmetic and comparisons in `compute`, `recordCompute`, `batchRecordsCompute`, and `validate` on `Date`s.  `SmartDateField` has an `fString` argument that controls how the date is serialized after `validate` is finished.
+This lets you confidently perform arithmetic and comparisons in `compute`, `recordCompute`, `batchRecordsCompute`, and `validate` on `Date`s.  `SmartDateField` has an `fString` argument that controls how the date is serialized after `validate` is finished.
 Flatfile users no longer have to convert in and out of dates to maintain formatting.

 ## What